sockeqwe/website-old/_posts/2016-03-04-model-view-intent.md

 > Stay hungry, stay foolish, think outside the box!

-The source code for the sample shown in this blog post can be found on [Github](https://github.com/sockeqwe/Model-View-Intent-Android)
+The source code for the sample app shown in this blog post can be found on [Github](https://github.com/sockeqwe/Model-View-Intent-Android)